jbubriski/arcane-adventures/_posts/2023-12-19-aarns-sacculum-infinitum.md

 {% include post-image.html side="right" src=image.src alt=image.alt size=320 %}

 Each evening at dusk, the Sacculum Infinitum magically fills with toys.
 The toys are of various shapes and sizes, are non-magical, and are typically made of wood, stone, fabric, or other basic crafting materials.
 Toys can be removed and replaced, but at dusk, anything else inside is expelled from the sack.

+## Optional Rules

+Each time the sack fills, roll a d100.
+On a 100, the sack also contains a list of all the individuals in the immediate vicinity.
+Next to each name on the list is a checkmark if the person has been good, and an x if they have been bad.

+- If someone is using a fake name publicly people in the area won't recognize the name on the list.
+- A person's "true" alignment may not match their designation on the list.
+For example, a person with an evil alignment could have a checkmark if they have not done any evil deeds recently.

+On some occasions, there is a skull next to a name.
+This designates that the person has done some truly awful things.

 <div style="clear: both;"></div>